jeziellago/FlowNav/README.md

 # FlowNav &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](https://api.travis-ci.org/jeziellago/FlowNav.svg)

-FlowNav is a mobile library for Android that help and provider an better way to make multi-modules navigation.
+FlowNav is a mobile library for Android that helps and provider a better way to make multi-modules navigation.

->**FlowNav is a annotation processor and tool to make navigation simple**.
+>**FlowNav is an annotation processor and tool to make navigation simple**.

 # Setup